 In the context of the Lean methodology, continuous improvement seeks to improve every operation in your company by focusing on enhancing the activities that generate the most value for customers while removing as many wasteful processes as possible.

-The Positive Impact of Continuous Improvement
+The Benefits of a Continuous Improvement Approach

 A manufacturer that adopts the continuous improvement approach will see immeasurable benefits, including: